Vietnam.vn - Nền tảng quảng bá Việt Nam

 White House National Security Council Strategy Coordinator John Kirby also called reports of an interim deal “false and misleading.”

-Previously, according to Middle East Eye (UK), the Iranian delegation led by Mr. Amir Saeed Iravani, the newly appointed Ambassador to the UN, discussed directly with US Special Envoy for Iran Robert Malley in the US about Iran's nuclear issue.
+Previously, according to Middle East Eye (UK), the Iranian delegation led by Mr. Amir Saeed Iravani, the newly appointed Ambassador to the UN, had direct discussions with US Special Envoy for Iran Robert Malley in the US about Iran's nuclear issue.

 According to this newspaper, the two sides are close to reaching a temporary agreement to ease some sanctions, in exchange for Iran reducing uranium enrichment activities to 60%.
 However, the US is still reluctant to return to compliance with the JCPOA.